sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-environment-creation.md

 1. For **Resource group**, create a resource group to contain all the resources you create in this tutorial.
 This makes it easier to clean up the resources after you have finished the tutorial.

-1. For **Location**, choose one of the regions below, Cogniteve Search is not available in all Azure regions.
+1. For **Location**, choose one of the regions below, Cognitive Search is not available in all Azure regions.
 - West Central US
 - South Central US
 - East US